kmf-lab/steady-state-minimum/README.md

 4. **steady-state-distributed**: Spanning applications across pods and nodes (machines)

 Each lesson builds on these core concepts while adding real-world complexity.

+When reviewing the source code, look for //#!#// which demonstrate key ideas you need to know.